gadget-framework/gadget-course/getting_started.md

 not work.
 At this stage in the tutorial, it is likely becuase you have previously run later code from the next section, which has provided additional old files to your Gadget model directory (see above) that do not match the specifications above.
-This can be easily fixed by deleting the 'simple_log' directory and then rerunning the code on this page from the point of defining `gd`.
+This can be easily fixed by deleting the 'simple_model' directory and then rerunning the code on this page from the point of defining `gd`.

 After running Gadget we see that two new files have been